 You’ll have more confidence that your heating or cooling system will operate efficiently and safely without serious problems.
 Staying on top of your bi-annual tune-ups protects your HVAC warranty, too.
 Most manufacturers require regular maintenance of the appliance for the warranty to be valid.
-Healthy Home Heating and Air offers HVAC maintenance in Monroe and surrounding areas.
+Healthy Home Heating & Air offers HVAC maintenance in Monroe and surrounding areas.

 4. Check the Condenser After a Storm

 Although outdoor condensers are built to be durable, they could still be damaged during severe storms.
 If it has hailed or a severe storm has rolled through the area, you should check the condenser for damage once the storm is over.
 You should also watch out for rust growing on the condenser.
 Rust that’s ignored will spread to the internal components and wreak havoc on your HVAC system.
 Contact a repair company if your condenser has been damaged.
-Healthy Home Heating and Air offers HVAC repair in Monroe and surrounding areas.
+Healthy Home Heating & Air offers HVAC repair in Monroe and surrounding areas.

 5. Maintain Clearance Around the Condenser